weesvisje/docs/docs/android/tutorial/jetpack-compose/1-setup.md

 ## 1-2 Install Ditto

-Android requires requesting permission to use Bluetooth Low Energy and P2P Wifi.
+Android requires requesting permission to use Bluetooth Low Energy and WiFi Aware.

 Follow the [Installation instructions for Android](../../installation).